As I come back around again and again to the Singularity, I consistently hear this analogy:

 And ultimately, I wish proponents of the Singularity would see the significance of Jaynes work in helping us assimilate into this new world.

-General discussion regarding consciousness and the bicameral mind.
-Post your topic here only if it does not fit into a more specific category below.
-Posts unrelated to the topics of this forum will be removed.
+General discussion regarding Jaynes's theory of consciousness and the bicameral mind.
+Please only post your topic here only if it does not fit into a more specific category below.

 1 post • Page 1 of 1